Javascript is required Topping up your pension with an annuity: your options - ABN AMRO

 1. Annuity with a professional insurer:

 You can take out an annuity with an insurer, which will take effect no later than five years after you reach state pension age and will end when you die (old-age annuity).
-The assumed number of years over which the annuity will be paid determines the benefit amount.
-But a temporary old-age annuity is another option.
-This will pay out for at least five years, starting between when you reach your state pension age and no later than five years after that, and the benefit will not exceed €26,463 per year (in 2024).
+A ‘temporary old-age annuity’ is another option.
+This will pay out for at least five years, starting between when you reach your state pension age and no later than five years after that.
+The benefits cannot exceed €26,781 per year (2025).

 2. Annuity with a bank or an investment firm:

-Bear in mind that the legislation on old-age pensions changes regularly.
-If you have an older annuity policy, terms and conditions other than those above may apply.
-Be sure to seek advice on this.
-Also look at the balance between the three pillars, your assets and your expenses when planning finances for your golden years.
-Our advisers would be happy to discuss your situation with you.
-Make a no-strings-attached initial appointment for whenever it suits you.
+Bear in mind that the law changes regularly.
+If you have an older annuity policy or an annuity account, terms and conditions other than those above may apply.
+As ever, it’s wise to seek advice.
+Review your financial plan for later life, making sure there’s a balance between the three pillars, your assets and your expenses.

 Tags